dbro/csvquote/README.md

 * sort, uniq
 * wc, split

-This app is intended to be used at the start and end of a text processing pipeline so that regular unix command line tools can properly handle CSV data that contains commas and newlines inside quoted data fields.
+This program can be used at the start and end of a text processing pipeline so that regular unix command line tools can properly handle CSV data that contain commas and newlines inside quoted data fields.

 Without this program, embedded special characters lead to undesirable interpretation of commas and newlines within data fields as field and record